 Exorcised the notion that the film should be banned on video.

-that the film would be passed that they announced an early 1999 release date to the trade under the codename "Project: Green" shortly before Christmas.
+the film would be passed that they announced an early 1999 release date to the trade under the codename "Project: Green" shortly before Christmas.
 Sure enough, the British public didn't have to wait much longer.
-On February
+On February 25th 1999

-25th 1999 with Robin Duval as the new Director of the BBFC, The Exorcist was classified 18 uncut for a home video release.
+with Robin Duval as the new Director of the BBFC, The Exorcist was classified 18 uncut for a home video release.
 It had been 11 years since it was available to buy in British stores.
-In a BBFC press release co-authored by Robin Duval,
+In a BBFC press release co-authored by Robin Duval, the Board stated:

+the mid-1970s.
 The BBFC concluded that THE EXORCIST, while still a powerful and compelling work, no longer has the same impact as it did 25 years ago.
-We cannot discount the possibility that, however restrictive its classification, under-age persons may seek
+We cannot discount the possibility that, however restrictive its classification, under-age persons may

 The Director's Cut is available uncut on UK DVD and Blu-ray